-For only $30 for Broad Universe members or $45 for non-members, you can have a book posted to NetGalley for a month.
-Once the book’s time on NetGalley is completed, you’ll receive a report with the names of reviewers who requested, downloaded, and reviewed your book, so you can track your results.
+For only $31 for Broad Universe members or $50 for non-members, you can have a book posted to NetGalley for a month.
+(Prior to March 1, 2019, prices are $30 for members and $45 for nonmembers.)
+Once your title’s time on NetGalley is completed, you’ll receive a report with the names of reviewers who requested, downloaded, and reviewed your book, so you can track your results.

 To get started, please read the Frequently Asked Questions below and then fill out the application form found here.

 Disclaimer: BU reserves the right to reject any book from the NetGalley service for any reason.

 $30 per month per book for members; $45 per month per book for non-members

 How many months can I reserve?